whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-03-Rosario-Dawson-Quarterly-Co-Subscription-Box-Spring-2015-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This box was amazing, especially for the price I paid!
 From the brands, quality and variation of products, I think the curation was a job well done!
 Plus most of the products had some charity association so you're also supporting them and you know it's going to a good cause.
 The total value adds up to $172.85 which is amazing for a $50 subscription (and even more amazing since I paid $25!).
 I'm excited to see what's in plans for the next box!</p>

-<p>If you're not aware of Quarterly Co., they offer unique boxes quarterly and the items are curated by people we care about such as celebrities or icons.
-Their boxes are themed in multiple categories such as beauty, technology, art, food, home and many more!</p>
 <br>

 <TABLE  BORDER="5">